 Day 8-9: Aoraki / Mount Cook National Park (Stay overnight at Twizel)

 This area had been long known to Maori as Aoraki, which means “Cloud Piercer”.
 It was then renamed Mount Cook after James Cook in 1851, but the name Aoraki was reincorporated back in 1998 out of respect for Maori history.
-And yep, you guessed it.
-Like the other two national parks I’ve mentioned above, Aoraki is also part of Te Wahipounamu and is a UNESCO World Heritage site.

 What to do at Aoraki / Mount Cook:

-Tip: You can read about my Hooker Valley Track experience here.
+Dive Deeper: You can read about my Hooker Valley Track experience here.

 2. Blue Lakes and Tasman Glacier – another easy track, shorter than Hooker Valley that ends up with a glacier view.